virtusize/virtusize_auth_ios/README.md

 		}

 		if navigationAction.targetFrame == nil && VirtusizeURLCheck.isLinkFromSNSAuth(url: url.absoluteString) {
+            // By default, the Google sign-in page shows a 403 error: disallowed_useragent if you are visiting it within a web view.
+            // By setting up the user agent, Google recognizes the web view as a Safari browser configuration.applicationNameForUserAgent = "CriOS/56.0.2924.75 Mobile/14E5239e Safari/602.1"
 			let popupWebView = WKWebView(frame: webView.frame, configuration: configuration)
 			popupWebView.uiDelegate = self
 			webView.addSubview(popupWebView)